niklasreich/parallel_batch_greedy/README.md

 ### Necessary Packages

 This software has been developed with Python 3.10.
-We recommend installation via [pip](https://pip.pypa.io/en/stable/) in a [virtual environment](https://virtualenv.pypa.io/en/latest/).
+We recommend an installation via [pip](https://pip.pypa.io/en/stable/) in a [virtual environment](https://virtualenv.pypa.io/en/latest/).
-To install this software clone this repository or download it.
-When you navigated to the top level of your local copy use
+To install this software, clone this repository or download it.
+When you have navigated to the top level of your local copy, use

     pip install -e .

-to install all necessary packages to run the code.
+to install all the necessary packages to run the code.

 ### Optional Packages
-To achieve similar results to the paper you need to install two additional optional software components/packages.
+To reproduce the results of the paper, you need to install two additional optional software components/packages.

 #### MPI & mpi4py
-[MPI](https://www.mpi-forum.org/) is needed to compute the batch in parallel as intended.
+[MPI](https://www.mpi-forum.org/) is needed to compute the batch in parallel, as intended.
 For more information on how to install MPI see [here](https://docs.open-mpi.org/en/v5.0.x/installing-open-mpi/quickstart.html).
-For many Linux distributions it is already installed.
+For many Linux distributions, it is already installed.
 To use MPI with Python we need an interface from the mpi4py package that can be installed via

     pip install mpi4py